 “

-(2) On the coming into operation of the Land Information Authority Act 2006 section 150(10) (the “commencement”), regulations made by the Commissioner of Titles under this section before the commencement become of the same effect as if they were made by the Governor under subsection (1) of this section as amended by the Land Information Authority Act 2006 section 150(10).
+(2) On the coming into operation of the Land Information Authority Act 2006 section 150(10) (the commencement), regulations made by the Commissioner of Titles under this section before the commencement become of the same effect as if they were made by the Governor under subsection (1) of this section as amended by the Land Information Authority Act 2006 section 150(10).

 (3) Subsection (2) does not prevent the Governor from amending regulations to which that subsection applies.